wgrib2: wgrib for GRIB-2

 - Windows: using Cygwin system produces 32-bit binaries. using netcdf4

-- Windows: compiled MingW (not recent), Watcom C
+- Windows: compiled MingW (not recent), Watcom C, icc/ifort

 - Intel-based Mac

-- The IPOLATES library has been tested with on g95, gfortran, openf95 and AIX fortran
+- The IPOLATES library has been tested with on AIX fortran, g95, gfortran, ifort, and openf95

 System dependencies: 32 vs 64 bit, Windows vs Linux/UNIX